All-Hands-AI/OpenHands/docs/modules/usage/configuration-options.md

 - `jwt_secret`
   - Type: `str`
   - Default: `uuid.uuid4().hex`
-  - Description: JWT secret for authentication
+  - Description: JWT secret for authentication.
+Please set it to your own value.

 ## LLM Configuration
 The LLM (Large Language Model) configuration options are defined in the `[llm]` section of the `config.toml` file.